 Illinois

 If you wish to own your own business, you must apply to be a plumbing contractor.
-Plumbing contractors must maintain minimum general liability insurance, bodily injury insurance, property damage insurance, and worker’s compensation insurance.
+Plumbing contractors must maintain minimum general liability insurance, bodily injury insurance, property damage insurance, and workers’ compensation.
+Illinois also offers specialized certifications for certain plumbing-related systems, depending on the scope of work.

 View the full Illinois Plumbing Licensing Requirements.